sgutierrez8c54/codeserv/Installing-Android-Studio.md

 <p align="center">[[/images/Installing-Android-Studio/DownloadAndroidStudio.jpg]]<p>

-Accept the license terms and then push the blue “DOWNLOAD ANDROID STUDIO” button to download the software.
+Accept the license terms and then push the blue “DOWNLOAD ANDROID STUDIO” button on the Android Developer webpage to download the software.

 <p align="center">[[/images/Installing-Android-Studio/AndroidStudioWelcomeSetup.jpg]]<p>